 At Bamburi Cement Health and Safety (H&S) is our overarching value.
 Simply put, work does not go on if the health and safety of anyone is compromised.

-And as we celebrated this day, we reflected on our journey, and how we have become an authority in Health & Safety in our industry, where we continue to share our best practices with different stakeholders – both government and private sector – and learn from others as well.
+And as we celebrated it, we reflected on our journey, and how Bamburi Cement has become an authority in Health & Safety in our industry, where we continue to share our best practices with different stakeholders – both government and private sector – and learn from others as well.

 A few things that have supported our health and safety progress: